-- the initiation, timing, progress and results of our preclinical testing, clinical trials, and other research and development efforts: - the potential funding from our contract with HHS for the development of peramivir; - the further preclinical or clinical development and commercialization of our product candidates, including peramivir, forodesine HCl and other PNP inhibitor and hepatitis C development programs; - the implementation of our business model, strategic plans for our business, product candidates and technology; - our ability to establish and maintain collaborations; - plans, programs, progress and potential success of our collaborations, including Mundipharma for forodesine HCl and Shionogi and Green Cross for peramivir; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the timing or likelihood of regulatory filings and approvals; - · our financial performance; and - competitive companies, technologies and our industry.
+- the further preclinical or clinical development and commercialization of our product candidates, including peramivir, forodesine and other PNP inhibitor and hepatitis C development programs; - the implementation of our business model, strategic plans for our business, product candidates and technology; - our ability to establish and maintain collaborations; - plans, programs, progress and potential success of our collaborations, including Mundipharma for forodesine and Shionogi and Green Cross for peramivir; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the timing or likelihood of regulatory filings and approvals; - · our financial performance; and - competitive companies, technologies and our industry.

-These statements reflect our current views with respect to future events and we have no obligation to update or revise the statements.
+These statements reflect our current views with respect to future events and we disclaim any obligation to update or revise the statements except as required by law.
 We caution that you should not place undue reliance on these forward-looking statements.
 We discuss many of these risks in greater detail in "Risk Factors" in our Annual Report on Form 10-K, as updated by Part II, Item 1A of this report.